LiamWilbraham/molz/README.md

 scorer = ZScorer('data.csv')

 # We are going to compute zscores of fragments present in high logp molecules.
-# The data column and upper and lower bounds are selected thusly:
 scorer.set ranges(
     [
         ('penalised_logp', (12, 25))